zylon-ai/private-gpt/README.md

 1. `git clone` this repo && `cd` into root of it.
 We assume you've installed CLIs for the platform and authorized to the cluster.
 1. Build image for web app with `neuro-flow build privategpt`
 2. Create block storage for PGVector with `neuro disk create --name pgdata 10G --timeout-unused 100d`
+3. Create secret with HuggingFace token to pull models `neuro secret add HF_TOKEN <token>` (see https://huggingface.co/settings/tokens)
-3. `neuro-flow run pgvector` -- start vector store
+4. `neuro-flow run pgvector` -- start vector store
-4. `neuro-flow run ollama` -- start embeddings server
+5. `neuro-flow run ollama` -- start embeddings server
-5. `neuro-flow run vllm` -- start LLM inference server.
+6. `neuro-flow run vllm` -- start LLM inference server.
 Note: if you want to change LLM hosted there, change it in bash command and in `env.VLLM_MODEL` of `pgpt` job.
-6. `neuro-flow run pgpt` -- start PrivateGPT web server.
+7. `neuro-flow run pgpt` -- start PrivateGPT web server.

 ### Running PrivateGPT as stand-alone job
 <details>